HypervisorXY/svgr/README.md

 # svgr
-Scalable Vector Graphics (SVG) optimized for Rustangelo
+Scalable Vector Graphics (SVG) optimizer for Rustangelo

 This app will create optimized SVG files for use with Rustangelo.